jasmin-lang/jasmin/README.md

  `wequiv_nil` in `/proof/lang/relational_logic.v`.
  + rule SEQ in the paper corresponds to lemmas `wequiv_cons` in `/proof/lang/relational_logic.v`.
- + rule ASSNIGN in the paper corresponds to lemmas `wequiv_assgn` in `/proof/lang/relational_logic.v`.
+ + rule ASSIGN in the paper corresponds to lemmas `wequiv_assgn` in `/proof/lang/relational_logic.v`.
  + rule COND in the paper corresponds to lemmas `wequiv_if` in `/proof/lang/relational_logic.v`.